How To Change Your YouTube TV Location (And Bypass Content Restrictions)

 With YouTube TV, your current playback area is different from your Home Area.
 Instead, it's based on your current geographical area.

-YouTube TV detects the area based on your current location tags, using things like your IP address or your device's GPS location.
-If you travel outside your home area, you won’t be able to watch local networks only available in your designated home area.
+YouTube TV detects your location based on the tags associated with your current location, using information such as your IP address or your device's GPS location.
+If you travel outside your home area, you won’t be able to watch local networks that are only available in your designated home area.
 Instead, you’ll have access to the local programs in the specific region you go to.

 If you don't think your current playback area is accurate, here's how you can force it to update: